mujahedk/mj-portfolio/README.md

 **Note**: If `RESEND_API_KEY` is not set, the contact form will automatically fall back to opening the user's email client with a pre-filled message.

+### Troubleshooting

+**Hydration Warnings**: If you still see hydration warnings with `--vsc-domain`, try an Incognito window or disable extensions (VS Code Live Preview) that inject styles before hydration.

 ### Available Scripts

 ```bash